🎉 Recognised by G2 among Top 50 Global HR Products in 2023 Learn more

 🎉 Recognised by G2 among Top 50 Global HR Products in 2023Learn more

-Downside of Artificial Intelligence (AI) in Recruitment – Resources
+Challenges of Artificial Intelligence (AI) in Hiring

 Although digital hiring methods help recruiters source talent through a wider reach and sources, it might mean having to go through a lot of applicants to find the best fit with significant time and cognitive effort.
 Advancements in the fields of big data and artificial intelligence have now made it possible to apply intelligence that helps recruiters find the best fit without them having to do so manually.
 It has become vitally important that best fit is defined over many aspects including soft skills and personality traits before further organization time and effort is spent on the candidate.